ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/data-processing/chyt/reference/performance.md

 1. First, you have to read its own version for each value.
 2. Second, you must read all the key columns for each row even if they are not used in the query.
 3. Next, you need to merge all the rows with the same key, leaving only 1 most recent version.
 It's a very hard process with a lot of comparisons.
-In addition, the process is purely row-by-row, so even if the data is stored in column-by-column format, it will have to be converted into row-by-row format.
+In addition, the process is purely row-by-row, so even if the data is stored in the columnar format, it will have to be converted into the row-based format.
-4. After that, you need to convert the data back into column-by-column format.
+4. After that, you need to convert the data back into the columnar format.

 `Merge` can add x10 to the data read time.